-Ceviche tastes incredibly fresh and healthy, which must be why South Americans swear by it for curing hangovers.
+Ceviche, a dish of seafood seasoned with chile peppers and tart citrus, tastes incredibly fresh and healthy, which must be why South Americans swear by it for curing hangovers.

 Prep Time: 15 minutes